Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Modeling Mixed Traffic Systems

 \begin{remark} The system matrices $A_S$ and $B_S$ in~\eqref{Eq:SystemModel} depend on the formation decision $S$, which is a set variable.
 This representation can not only describe the explicit spatial formation via its elements $S=\{i_1,\ldots,i_k \}$, but also the penetration rate, calculated by $\vert S \vert / \vert \Omega \vert=k/n$.
 Further, we show that this formulation allows for capturing the mixed traffic system performance naturally.
 Most existing work on mixed traffic flow focuses on the penetration rates only, usually described by a scalar index~\cite{van2006the,shladover2012impacts,talebpour2016influence,xie2019heterogeneous}; the role of different formations has not been discussed explicitly before.
 Note that a similar dynamical model was introduced in~\cite{zheng2020smoothing}, which is equivalent to~\eqref{Eq:SystemModel}, since the state vector in~\cite{zheng2020smoothing} can be transformed to $x(t)$ in~\eqref{Eq:SystemModel} by a permutation matrix.
 We choose the form~\eqref{Eq:SystemModel} due to its convenience to reflect the relationship between the system matrices $A_S$, $B_S$ and the formation decision $S$.
-Finally, we note that the ring road scenario has a cyclic symmetry structure, and we are interested in the influence of the formation $S$ on mixed traffic performance.
-Open straight roads are more practical scenarios in real traffic flow, and it is possible to establish a dynamical model for mixed traffic on an open straight road; see models in~\cite{wang2020leading}. \end{remark}
+Note that the ring-road scenario has a cyclic symmetry structure, and this facilitates our analysis on the influence of different formations $S$ on mixed traffic performance.
+Open straight roads are more practical scenarios, and dynamical models for mixed traffic in this case are also available~\cite{wang2020leading}. \markend